310mc/https-310mc.github.io-tl/source/_posts/idol_story/kanata_2.md

 It’s been trending on social media, so I’ve been wanting to put all my attention on Kanatee and see the real thing for myself, but…

-I’m insanely huge… so I’m worried I’d just get in the way of Kanatee if I went to visit them…
+I’m insanely huge… so I’m worried I’d just get in the way of Kanatee if I went to visit it…

-But I wanna see them so badly… Ugh, I’m so depressed… I wanna die…
+But I wanna see it so badly… Ugh, I’m so depressed… I wanna die…
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-hmm… then how about you help me with advertising for the aquarium?
+hmm… then how about you help me with [advertising] for the aquarium?

-kanatee’s role as a mascot is to promote aoumi aquarium, so—
+[kanatee’s] role as a [mascot] is to promote [aoumi aquarium], so—

-if you were to advertise with them as an idol, you wouldn’t get in their way.
+if you were to [advertise] with it as an [idol], you would not get in its way.
 {% endbubble %}

 {% bubble Midori %}
-Advertising… That means I’ll get to see them all I want from up close!
+Advertising… That means I’ll get to see it all I want from up close!

 I’ll do it.
 I’ll help you out in any way I can…♪
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
 fufufu. thank you, midori~♪
 {% endbubble %}